Algebra8/Knots/README.md

     └── test_markovchain.py
 ```

-> The tree represents the hierarchy of the github repository.
+> The tree represents the relevant hierarchy of the github repository.

 ### Installation and setup